oblinger/HookAnchorApp/T/Comp/MAC/MAC How To.md

 DONE ONCE FOR ALL TIME (I don't do this)
  #space "prefs" -> !SecurityPrivacy -> !General -> !AllowDownloadFromAnywhere

-## - PREVENT SLEEP ON LID CLOSE
+## = LID-CLOSE - How to prevent sleep on lid close
   ---->  Just Use NoSleep
   $ pmset noidle
 Preventing idle sleep (^C to exit)...

-## - Prevent Apps From Restarting After Reboot
+## = NO-RESTART-AFTER-BOOT - Prevent Apps From Restarting After Reboot

 http://www.mikeindustries.com/blog/archive/2012/03/how-to-permanently-prevent-os-x-10.7-lion-from-ever-re-opening-apps-after-a-restart
 Quit all of your apps.
 Navigate to here: ~/Library/Preferences/ByHost/com.apple.loginwindow.*.plist (whereby * is a bunch of characters) Click the file, do a File > Get Info (or command-I if you’re a pro), and lock it using the Locked checkbox.

-## - Make app have no ALT-TAB presence
+## = ALT-TAB HIDING - Make app have no ALT-TAB presence
 http://limitlesschannels.com/code/2013/06/29/how-to-force-osx-app-to-run-as-background-process.html

 Add this to its plist:
     <key>LSUIElement</key>
     <true/>

-## - xx Boot into special modes
+## = BOOT MODES - Boot into special modes

 -- Pwr -> hold # r           ---  REOVERY MODE: restore from timemachine, reinstall os, ...
 -- Pwr -> hold # _/ r        ---  REOVERY MODE: restore LATEST os